ronakupadhyaya/Horizons-week-03/day4/horizonstarter/README.md

 topic more over the coming days.
 But we'll start today by writing a purely backend web app.

+### The goal

 Your goal is to write the Horizon Starter app (a clone of Kickstarter) as a purely backend webapp.
 You're starting from scratch and it's up to you to design and layout the project as you see fit, but we'll walk you through the steps and provide suggestions.

+In terms of functionality, the MVP (everything up to and excluding the [bonuses](#bonus-challenges)) should contain the following:

+- A front page which lists all projects (perhaps with a set of featured projects on top, like on Kickstarter)
+- A page that lets you view a project, and donate to that project
+- A page that lets you create a new project

+A Kickstarter clone without users sounds a little sucky, but it's a great starting point and an introduction to backend apps, routes, and databases.
+You'll get to add users and some additional cool functionality in the bonus.

 ### Solution